 The great thing is, you’ve already done a ton of work.
 You’ve had a pre-interview, you have a plan for your conversation.
 And all the technical stuff is out of the way.
 Now you can focus on having a great conversation.

 If your podcast has a producer, it can help to have them on the call so they can listen in.
 They can send chats to you to help guide the conversation and keep you on track.
 They can also be another set of ears to ensure the content you’re capturing will work well for your show.

-It goes against everything your parents and teachers taught you, but good practice for a remote interview is not to affirm your guests.
-All those “Mmmm hmmms” and “uh huhs” are going to be distracting for your listener, and you’re going to end up editing those affirmations out anyway.
+It goes against everything your parents and teachers taught you, but good practice for a remote interview is to avoid affirming your guests.
+All those “mmmm hmmms” and “uh huhs” are going to be distracting for your listener, and you’re going to end up editing those affirmations out anyway.
 So, just smile and nod.

 If you and your guest recorded your own tracks locally, make sure to ask your guest to send you their files right away.
 Don’t sleep on this!
 The last thing you want is to have to send endless emails hoping you’ll one day get their side of the conversation.